PlaceOS/docs/reference/privacy-policy.md

 ## Security

-The security of your Personal Information is important to us, but remember that no method of transmission over the Internet, or method of electronic storage is 100% secure.
+The security of your Personal Information is important to us, but remember that no method of transmission over the internet, or method of electronic storage is 100% secure.

 While we strive to use commercially acceptable means to protect your Personal Information, we cannot guarantee its absolute secure.